flika-org/flika/flika/docs/contributing.rst

 Report bugs
 -----------

-Report bugs for pytest in the `issue tracker <https://github.com/pytest-dev/pytest/issues>`_.
+Report bugs for flika in the `issue tracker <https://github.com/flika-org/flika/issues>`_.

 If you are reporting a bug, please include:

 * Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting, specifically Python interpreter version, installed libraries and pytest version.
+* Any details about your local setup that might be helpful in troubleshooting, specifically Python interpreter version, installed libraries and flika version.
 * Detailed steps to reproduce the bug.

-If you can write a demonstration test that currently fails but should pass (xfail), that is a very useful commit to make as well, even if you can't find how to fix the bug yet.
+If you can write a demonstration script that currently doesn't work but should, that is a very useful commit to make as well, even if you can't find how to fix the bug yet.